WalletScrutiny/WalletScrutinyCom/_android/com.cushionlabs.acornbit.dev.md

 ---

+## Updated Review 2023-05-04

+It's been a few weeks since we sent our email and they haven't responded.
+We managed to access the 'real' account using the sites' web app.
+The user can only deposit/withdraw USDT, ACORN and CU.
+In the trading page, users can short or long, BTCUSDT.

+This app cannot send and receive bitcoins.

+## Previous Review 2023-04-21

-## App Description from Google Play
+### App Description from Google Play

 > AcornBit is an app that allows you to experience various cryptocurrency transactions.